liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/04-managing-fragments-and-collections.markdown

 gives marketers and page authors more control over the pages they own, avoiding unexpected changes.
 For example, if three pages were using the same Fragment, an update to the Fragment could introduce unintended changes to some of the pages using it.
-While this is a safeguard for the production environment, developers must
+While this is a safeguard for the sharepointion environment, developers must
 [manually propagate Fragment changes](/docs/7-2/user/-/knowledge_base/u/propagation-of-changes) during testing, which can be tedious.
 To give developers more freedom, you can